Microwave Safe Dinnerware & Fine China Collections

-Sakura — For over 40 years Sakura, a privately held company based in New York City, was a leading marketer of dinnerware and a recognized design leader specializing in casual and theme products for the housewares market.
+Sakura — For over 40 years Sakura, a company based in New York City, was a leading marketer of dinnerware and a recognized design leader specializing in casual dinnerware and theme products.

 Sango — You'll enjoy your collection of Sango dinnerware because it is about color and whimsy and fun!
 These complete sets are both beautiful and affordable, making them ideal for special occasions or everyday use.

 Sasaki — Steeped in the centuries-old traditions of Japanese ceramic arts, Sasaki tableware is synonymous with the finest, most artistic design schools of modern Asia.
-Sophisticated simplicity in stoneware, glassware, stainless steel and home décor, Sasaki defines refined, contemporary living.
+Sasaki is no longer manufactured.

 sengWare — Each product in the sengWare line is an expression of distinction, independence and style. sengWare's unique shapes and sizes provide the products that fit your every need, for everyday or that special day.

 Spode — The name Spode has remained at the forefront of English pottery manufacture since the 18th Century.

 Studio Nova — where style meets quality.
 The Studio Nova brand was a member of the Mikasa family until it was discontinued in 2007.
 It was created for the fashion-minded, value-conscious consumer.

 Tabletops Unlimited — Since 1983 Tabletops Unlimited has built a reputation for designing and manufacturing trend setting tabletops.
 Respected for innovation and quality, recognized for value, the company has succeeded in setting the table in households throughout the country.